-- 1. Attach your display to the HDMI-Out port, and turn it on. - 2.
-Go the Charms Bar and select Devices. - 3.
-Click Second Screen. - Click on any one of the options from the menu to select Duplicate, Extend or a Single display
+- 1. Attach your display to the appropriate port, and turn it on. - Go the Charms Bar, select Devices. - 3.
+Click Project (you may need to click Second Screen). - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.

-Figure 1 - 25 - Second Screen (Devices)
+Figure 1 - 25 - Devices (Project)